DaviMedrade/ETS2Sync-Helper-2/README.md

 		4. Open the game again.
 		5. Go back to step 1.
 	* “No saves found”:
-		1. Click “Reload”.
-		2. Make sure that the correct profile is selected.
+		1. Make sure that the correct profile is selected.
-		3. Go back to step 1.
+		2. Go back to step 1.
 5. If there are no messages in red, click “Sync”.
 6. Wait until the message “Sync complete” appears.
 7. Go back to the game.
 Load the save that was created on step 1 (“Save & Load” → “Load Game”).